Skip to main content

 Have you ever wanted to indulge in a boozy milkshake while at sea?
 Well, now you can at Desserted!
 Of course, they also have non-alcoholic options, too.

-1400 Lobby Bar will open the Royal Promenade to the sea with an ocean-facing terrance.
-Grab a drink developed by Tony Abou-Ganim, a world renowned mixologist, in this venue that was inspired by the history of shipbuilding.
+1400 Lobby Bar opens the Royal Promenade to the sea with an ocean-facing terrace.
+Grab a drink developed by Tony Abou-Ganim, a world-renowned mixologist, in this venue that was inspired by the history of shipbuilding.

 Image